Michieljoris/node-crawler/README.md

 Added to this fork:

 * Callback for static html.
-Pass a function that takes a uri and an callback instead of static html and call the callback with you the static html, or any other kind of data
+Pass a function that takes a uri and an callback instead of static html and call the callback with the static html, or any other kind of data.

 node-crawler
 ------------